Questions about surgery and appointments

 Q: How old does my cat or dog need to be to be spayed or neutered?

-A: Your cat or dog must be at least 12 weeks old and weigh at least 3 pounds in order to undergo surgery at our clinic.
+A: Your cat or dog must be at least 8 weeks old and weigh at least 2 pounds in order to undergo surgery at our clinic.
 However, to receive the rabies vaccination, which is free at surgery, your pet must be 12 weeks old.

 A: No. Both the American Veterinary Medical Association (AVMA) and the American Animal Hospital Association (AAHA) support pediatric neutering.
 Veterinarians experienced with early-age spay/neuter insist the surgery is faster and less stressful for the animal than when done at the more conventional age of 6 months.
 Read more about pediatric spay/neuter here.

 Q: Does my pet have to stay overnight after surgery?